 Some kids learn to say “please” and “thank you” and to wait their turn by watching others.
-But kids with learning and attention issues might not pick up on common social interactions simply through observation.
+But kids with learning and thinking differences might not pick up on common social interactions simply through observation.
 If your child struggles with social skills, a social skills group could help.

 Social skills include far more than the ability to communicate with other people.
 They’re crucial to making friends, succeeding in school and, later in life, getting and keeping a job.
 Here are answers to common questions parents have about social skills groups.